DaXcess/RepoXR-Placeholder/README.md

 As always, you'll hear from me.

 EDIT: Oh almost forgot, the mod will be targeting the upcoming R.E.P.O. version, so if the mod is finished before then, it will be delayed until the update comes out of beta.

+# May 11th 2025

+<sup><sub>This is it, I think it's over</sub></sup>

+Few days have passed, and a few features have been added.

+**Expressions**

+Expressions are in!
+With some input from others, I've decided to create a radial menu containing all 6 expressions that are currently in the game.
+When enabling an expression, it will stay enabled for the entire duration of the session (even if the scene changes when going to the shop for example).
+This technically means that you can use the expressions as a part of your "permanent" appearance.
+To open the expressions menu, you will have to hold down the chat button (which has now gotten a default keybind), and after around half a second, the radial menu opens on whichever hand had the chat button.

+**Secret flashlight feature**

+I don't know why I'm still keeping this a secret lol, I think the expressions wheel is more impressive than this feature.
+When the mod releases, it will be listed under the special VR features so until then it will stay a secret.

+**Aaaaaaaand?**

+Nothing, this is it.
+I've added everything I wanted to add before release.
+Now it's just waiting until Semiwork releases the update before the mod will go public.
+This hopefully gives me enough time to both create a trailer (I already have an idea for what that will look like), and revamp the Discord (which I don't yet have a clear idea for).
+For the mod itself, I will probably hold a few more private playtests to find some final small bugs that can be ironed out before the release.
+Until then, this might be the last update for a while.

+Ugh I think I need like a 6 month break from coding lol.